MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteScriptFromWeb.md

 ### -IncludedLists

 An array of one or more lists.
 Each is identified by the list url.

-Note: Navigation nodes are not being currently exported.
+Note: Currently, navigation nodes are not exported.

 ```yaml
 Type: string[]